 - Find a theme that you like – consider the overall look, the number of columns, the size of different elements on the page (logo, images, widgets, etc).

 - More important than finding a theme you like, is finding a theme that supports your branding statement.
 Is the theme helping you brand yourself / your business the way you want it to?
-What does it communicate about you visually?
+What does it communicate about you/your brand visually?
 Is it too busy?
 Does it look professional?

-To install a theme, on the left menu of your dashboard, under APPEARANCE, click Themes.
-On the top bar, click INSTALL THEMES and brows for the right theme using the Search, Featured, Newest, etc tabs.
+To install a theme, on the left menu of your WP Dashboard, under Appearance, click Themes.
+On the top bar, click Add New and browse for the right theme using the Search, Featured, Newest, etc tabs.

-A nicer alternative to WordPress’ built-in theme catalog is to search for a more recent, SEO optimized, beautifully designed theme on the web.
-Below is a list of great links to start your search.
-When you find the theme you like, download it as a ZIP file and use the UPLOAD tab to upload the theme:
+A better alternative to WordPress’ built-in theme catalog (in my opinion) is to search for a more recent, SEO optimized, beautifully designed theme on the web.

 Powered by Facebook Comments